logzio/logz-docs/_source/user-guide/distributed-tracing/trace-graph.md

 ![trace graph key](https://dytvr9ot2sszz.cloudfront.net/logz-docs/distributed-tracing/trace_graph-key.png)

-- Click **?** to view the graph legend.
+- Click <i class="fas fa-question-circle"></i> to view the graph legend.
 Each box includes the following information:
   - Total time shows the duration of parent and child spans and presents the span time as a percentage of total trace duration
   - Selftime shows the duration for the parent span and presents the parent span selftime as a percentage of span total time
   - Count/Error shows the total call count vs. the total error count